fuhui14/SWEN90017-2024-TAP/docs/BUG Report.md

 **Final Notes**: The backend was updated to query the translation records database instead of the uploaded files database, resolving the issue and ensuring that the correct history record is downloaded.

+## Bug ID: BUG-20260408-01
+**Description**: On the deployed Droplet, submitting a transcription request with a moderately large audio file fails with the error 413 Request Entity Too Large.
+This indicates that the uploaded file exceeds the maximum request body size allowed by Nginx.
+As a result, the request is rejected before it reaches the Django backend.

+**Reproduction Steps**:
+1. Deploy the backend and Nginx server on a Droplet.
+2. Open the transcription page on the frontend.
+3. Upload an audio file larger than 1MB (e.g., a WAV file).
+4. Click the Submit button.
+5. Observe the error in the browser console or network logs:
+    - POST http://www.transaid.software/api/transcription/ net::ERR_FAILED 413 (Request Entity Too Large)

+**Reporter**: Zixuan Zhang

+**Assignee**: Claire Shou

+**Status**: Closed

+**Fix / PR Link**: N/A

+**Final Notes**: Edited the Nginx to allowed upload size to 20MB (adjust as needed), larger files can be successfully uploaded and processed by the backend.

 ## Bug ID: BUG-20250409-01